 - Your hands should be at chest level – not up near your head, and not down near your belly.

 - Always do proper warm-up prior to your workout.

 OK, now for the Top 5…

 This exercise is the “foundation” or “cornerstone” referred to earlier.
 It simply must be part of your fitness plan in some capacity, whether it is twice weekly or just monthly.
 There is a lot of power in this simple movement.

 - Start Position: Hands on the floor, palms down, arms extended.
 Body in a straight line, with your toes on the floor.
 Your hands should be even with your chest, not up near the shoulders and not down near the belly.
 When your hands are even with your chest, this targets the pecs and triceps primarily (which is a good thing).

 - Technique: Lower your upper body until your chest lightly touches the floor, then push your body up to return to the start position.
 Inhale on the way down, exhale coming up.

 - Variation #1: Increase the width of your hands to increase the resistance and make the push-up more difficult.
-This is a good variation if you become a push-up stud and need more challenge.
+This is a good variation if you become a push-up stud and need more of a challenge.

 - Variation #2: A similar type push-up is often called “knee push-ups” – same start position as a normal push-up, but instead of being on your toes, you will be on your knees.
 Makes the push-up easier.